THE TRUTH ABOUT SOYA | IS SOY SAUCE KETO?

 |

-But is suitable for the Keto Diet?
-Is Soy Keto?
-And is Soya healthy?
+But is Soya suitable for the Keto Diet?

 While it may seem like a healthy choice, there are thought to be some potential health risks associated with consuming too much soya.
 You’ve probably heard a lot of conflicting information about soya and its effects on your health and weight loss.

-Some people say Soya is a superfood that can prevent cancer, ease menopause and boost your brain.
+Some people say soy is a superfood that can prevent cancer, ease menopause and boost your brain.
 Others say it’s a hormone disruptor that can cause infertility, thyroid problems, and man boobs!

 So who’s right?
 And more importantly, is soya actually healthy?

-In this article, we’re going to reveal the truth about soya and whether it’s compatible with the keto diet.
+In this article, we’re going to reveal the truth about soya and whether it’s compatible with the keto diet and a low carb diet .

 We’ll also give you some tips on how to choose the best soya products for your keto lifestyle.